IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/03_Whats_New_In_2014_Volume2.md

 ### <a id="update-themes"></a>Updated themes to support jQuery UI 1.11+

 We updated our themes to support the jQuery UI 1.11+ own controls.
-However, because there are some breaking changes in the CSS structure in jQuery UI, you may see some minor issues in the look and feel of native jQuery UI controls when using Ignite UI themes.
+However, because there are some breaking changes in the CSS structure in jQuery UI, you may see some minor issues in the look and feel of native jQuery UI controls when using %%ProductName%% themes.